 The board employs a number of full and part time staff responsible for the day to day management and delivery of its core duties and responsibilities:

 Brian was appointed as River Director to the Ness DSFB in Jan 2022.
 As Director, Brian is responsible for the executive management of the board’s affairs.
 He has 35 years of fisheries experience, including management, science, hatchery operation, habitat enhancement and aquaculture.

 He graduated from Stirling University in 1984 with a Biology degree, specialising in Aquatic biology.
 A 20 year career in aquaculture followed, mainly in sea water production of salmon, and rainbow trout.
 There was also an interest in a mussel farm.
 In 2005, Brian followed his primary interest in wild-fisheries with a move to Ayrshire Rivers Trust as Senior Biologist.
 A move to the River Spey in 2012 in a similar role provided further opportunities to expand his knowledge of freshwater ecology and salmon fisheries.

 A keen angler, and observer of nature, Brian is always interested in hearing about, and discussing, any issues affecting the Ness catchment.

 Telephone: 01463 861245

-John has been Head Water Bailiff for the Ness District Salmon Fishery Board for over 15 years.
-His responsibilities include the day to day management of our bailiff team and ensuring the practical delivery of our fisheries enforcement and river management strategies.
+John has been Head Water Bailiff for the Ness District Salmon Fishery Board for over 20 years.
+His responsibilities include the day-to-day management of our field team, ensuring the practical delivery of our fisheries enforcement and river management strategies.

 Originally from Dingwall, John has an in-depth knowledge and understanding of the Ness system.
-Having been a game keeper for 20 years prior to his time on the Ness, John brings a broad understanding of wildlife and countryside issues.
-He is particularly passionate about the promotion of catch and release.
+Having been a game keeper and ghillie for 20 years prior to his time on the Ness, John brings a broad understanding of wildlife and countryside issues.

 Mobile: 07789 006078